 About the Artists:

 Fraser Valley artists David Campion and Sandra Shields create photo-text installations, often around the theme of power and its blind spots.
 Their early work combined literary nonfiction and documentary photography, resulting in three books.
-For the past decade, they have focused on public art, creating installations that borrow alternate ways to package words and photographs as a means of disruption.
-Memory in the Valley (collected by Surrey Art Gallery) mimicked tourist points of interest as a means to investigate conflicting histories.
-The mar poles of cə̓ snaʔəm—commissioned by MOA and the Musqueam Cultural Resource Centre—evoked the past and present city within the borrowed form of a picture book for tourists.
+For the past decade, they have focused on public art, creating installations that deploy alternative strategies to package words and photographs as a means of disruption.
 Sandra comes to the subject of colonization as the great-granddaughter of early Alberta settlers.
 David approaches from the vantage of a British immigrant who grew up in southern Africa during the era that saw colonial governments fall.

 This initiative is made possible by the Community Fund for Canada’s 150th, a collaboration between Abbotsford Community Foundation, the City of Abbotsford, the Government of Canada, and extraordinary leaders from coast to coast to coast.

 St. Mary’s University Art Gallery (Halifax, NS): June 8–August 5, 2018

 Diefenbaker Centre Canada (Saskatoon, SK): January 7–March 15, 2019

 Art Gallery of Peterborough (Peterborough, ON): April 14–June 24, 2019

 Two Rivers Gallery (Prince George, BC): October 17, 2019- January 5, 2020

 Grand Forks and District Art and Heritage Centre (Grand Forks, BC): August 29-November 14, 2020